News Department

 Public asked to be on alert for Epizootic Hemorrhagic Disease in deer

-Hemorrhagic Disease (HD) is a common viral disease in deer that is transmitted by biting midges belonging to the genus Culiocoides.
-Hemorrhagic disease may be caused by one of two closely related viruses, including Epizootic Hemorrhagic Disease virus (EHD) or Bluetongue Virus (BT).
-Hemorrhagic disease outbreaks in New Jersey typically occur in August through October and end with the first significant frost, which kills the midges.
-Seven EHD outbreaks have occurred in various parts of New Jersey since 1955, and the first documented case of BT occurred in deer in 2014.
+HD outbreaks in New Jersey typically occur in August through October and end with the first hard frost, which kills the midges.
+Multiple EHD outbreaks have occurred in various parts of New Jersey since 1955, including in 2021 where a significant outbreak was documented, and the first documented case of BT in deer in 2014.

 Jay Edwards